 Further Reading: Talk Like Ted: The 9 Public-Speaking Secrets of the World's Top Minds by Carmine Gallo

-Although knowledge of Microsoft’s products is more of a technical skill than a noncognitive skill, Microsoft offers some great applications to aid in communication.
+While knowledge of Microsoft's products is typically considered a technical skill, Microsoft also offers a variety of applications that can aid communication.
 Surprisingly, few professionals have more than a basic understanding of these applications.
-Advanced knowledge of Microsoft’s products, however, allows professionals to be more efficient and productive.
+However, advanced knowledge of Microsoft’s products makes professionals more efficient and productive.

-Below are Microsoft applications that are great for communicating ideas along with examples of advanced features to master.
+Below are Microsoft applications that are great for communicating ideas and examples of advanced features to master.